jadevogelsong/Arrival_Delay_FAA_Flight_Analysis/README.md

-# IAA-Summer-Practicum
+# Summer Practicum Project for Institute for Advanced Analytics

-## Download "DescriptiveArrivalDelayAnalysis.pbix"  to interact with the dashboard.
+### Download "DescriptiveArrivalDelayAnalysis.pbix"  to interact with the dashboard.